Gifted & Talented

 Parent/Staff/Student GT Recommendation:

-The CogAT will be administered on December 12 and 13, 2019 for students with submitted paperwork (including new second grade referrals.)
+The CogAT will be administered on Feb.
+25 and 26, 2021 for students with submitted paperwork.

 Gifted & Talented Program Offerings